stevehoover/warp-v/README.md

 There is a Google Drive area for this and other <a href="https://drive.google.com/drive/folders/1l9YTvpNZ0km3IlzlPaMvoLdriLw9B8Yk?usp=sharing" target="_blank">open-source TL-Verilog projects</a>.

+There is a <a href="https://gitter.im/librecores/warp-v" target="_blank">public communication forum</a> (be respectful) for WARP-V. This is a LibreCores Gitter Room.

 Steve Hoover presented early work at DAC 2018:
   - <a href="http://www.makerchip.com/module/pane/DAC2018_WARP-V_Presentation.pdf" target="_blank">Slides</a>
   - <a href="http://localhost:8080/module/pane/DAC2018_WARP-V_Poster.pdf" target="_blank">Poster</a>